5 Tips for a Better Skin Color Palette – [Video]

 It may seem counterintuitive to add blue to warm skin, but without it skin will feel flat and lifeless.
 With blues and greens the veins underneath the skin are suggested and the skin feels translucent and alive.

-PART 3 – Painting Demonstration
+Chapter 3 – Painting Demonstrations

 DEMO #1: Light Skin Demo (Arm Study)

-This first demonstration, I will paint the skin of a light skinned male’s arm.
+In this first demonstration, I will paint the skin of a light skinned male’s arm.
 The colors I will use is limited to a yellow, red, blue, burnt umber to darken and mix a black, and titanium white to lighten.
 Even though this demo was done in Photoshop, I will use traditional methods.
 This process is exactly how I would paint in traditional media.

 STEP 1: Observation